-I think we can all agree that hospital food is no good.
+I think we can all agree that hospital food is not good.
 It just doesn’t taste good at all.
-But, do you know what does taste good?

 Better yet, bring a hot, juicy steak dinner along with a baked potato loaded with butter and sour cream, soup or veggies (for good measure).
-And if you really want to show the love, bring a blooming onion too! (#paidlink)
+And if you really want to show the love, bring a blooming onion (#pdlink) too!

-Another great product is a gift of snacks – I like the Crave Box(#paidlink).
+Another well-received idea is the gift of tasty snacks – I like the Crave Box(#pdlink).
 These are such a cute and fun idea, and there are a variety of boxes to match different cravings.
 Filled with 50 salty and sweet snacks, there’s always something good to snack on!
-And it’s not too expensive!
+And it’s very affordable too.